borko-rajkovic/rush-clock/README.md

 <!--

-- slider for a rush coefficient
 - rush preview
-- standalone rush clock
 - embedded rush clock
-- make an option to show faded real clock
 - rush to a desired target
 - enable rush from
 - more easing functions (?)